Failing at polls, election deniers focus on state GOP posts

 Ironically, Trump had endorsed DePerno, a lawyer who unsuccessfully sued to force a new count in 2020.
 Instead, Karamo, whom the former president had supported in her secretary of state race, won.
 She has described abortion as “child sacrifice” and Democrats as having a “Satanic agenda.”

-Last week, on the podcast of Trump adviser Steve Bannon last week, Karamo said Michigan was “ground zero for the globalist takeover of the United States of America.”
+Last wek, on the podcast of Trump adviser Steve Bannon last week, Karamo said Michigan was “ground zero for the globalist takeover of the United States of America.”

 In Colorado, many Republican strategists say they are prepared for Peters or another election denier to win the party chair position next month.

-Note: This story has been corrected to reflect that Tina Peters finished second, not third, in last year’s Republican primary for Colorado secretary of state.